Marsrocky/Marsrocky/README.md

 I am an **Assistant Professor at Nanyang Technological University (NTU)**, leading the **Multimodal AI and Robotic Systems (MARS) Lab**.
 My group studies **Physical AI**, focusing on how **AI enables physical systems**—such as **robotics, IoT, and industrial automation**—to perceive, understand, and interact with the real world.

 Much like human intelligence, AI evolves by continuously gaining and exchanging information with its environment.
 This drives our Physical AI research in:
+- **Embodied/Physical AI** 🦾: AI-driven robotic perception, locomotion, and manipulation.
-- **Multimodal Perception** 🤖: Integrating vision, radar, and wireless sensing for real-world intelligence.
+- **Multimodal Perception** 🤖: Integrating vision, radar, and wireless sensing for real-world physical intelligence.
-- **Embodied AI** 🦾: AI-driven robotic perception, action learning, and adaptive control.
-- **AIoT & TinyML** 📡: Building lightweight AI models for efficient edge computing.
 - **On-Device AI** 🧠: Exploring compact, real-time AI models for mobile and robotics applications.

 ---